 I have traveled to Gujarat a few times and have explored many places in this beautiful state.
 Every time I traveled to Gujarat, I started and ended my trip in Ahmedabad because flight connectivity is very good from Delhi.
 There are some interesting places in around Ahmedabad, which can be explored in a day trip.
 During my last trip to Gujarat, I have visited Patan and surrounding areas.
 I traveled with a friend and we explored some interesting places in Gujarat.
 Patan’s Rani ki Vav and Modhera Sun temples are the most interesting places to visit near Ahmedabad for one day.

 This time I have visited Rani ki Vav, Sahastraling Tank, a weaving unit of famous Patola sarees, Modhera Sun temple, and Adalaj ki Vav.
 This is one of the best day trips I had from Ahmedabad.
-If you are a nature lover than do a day trip to Nal Sarovar bird sanctuary from Ahmedabad.
+If you are a nature lover then do a day trip to Nal Sarovar bird sanctuary from Ahmedabad.

 Another interesting overnight trip from Ahmedabad can be done to Little Rann of Kutch.

 Since we have planned to visit all these places, so we booked a taxi and started in the early morning.
 The roads of Ahmedabad were empty in the morning time and we crossed the city faster.
-The highway from Ahmedabad to Mahsana is good and there was hardly any traffic.
+The highway from Ahmedabad to Mehsana is good and there was hardly any traffic.

-We reached Mahsana and decided to take a breakfast break.
+We reached Mehsana and decided to take a breakfast break.
 Since we have taken the bypass road so we didn’t enter the Mehsana city.
 There are few restaurants in the outskirts of the city and we managed to find a decent one.

 From Mahsana to Patan road conditions is not good, the road is small and even broken at places.
 Patan is a small town and is mainly popular for two things.
 One is UNESCO’s heritage monument of Rani ki Vav and another is Patan ka Patola saree & textile.